Adaptive Privacy of Sequential Data Releases Under Collusion: Introduction

 \subsection{Contributions}

 Our main contributions are as follows. \begin{enumerate} \item We propose a privacy-utility framework for sequential data requests by multiple parties, guarding against the worst case in which a malicious actor gains access to all data disclosed up to the most recent release.
 The framework supports two notions of utility, distortion and mutual information, with justification provided for both, and is cast as an optimisation problem. \item Within the framework, we formulate the dual problem and focus on solving its its inner minimisation.
 We adapt the well-known Blahut--Arimoto algorithm to find solutions under fixed Lagrange multipliers.
 The solutions are optimal when expected distortion is the utility metric and locally optimal when mutual information is the utility metric.
 We demonstrate the Blahut--Arimoto algorithm's effectiveness via numerical simulation. \item We propose a sequential data release algorithm that provides a systematic mechanism for responding to each data request in turn, while maintaining privacy guarantees.
-The algorithm applies Blahut--Arimoto for a set of Lagrange multipliers, and uses a targeted bisection search to map the desired privacy constraints to the corresponding Lagrange multipliers.
-Under the expected distortion utility metric, the algorithm is optimal. \end{enumerate} Finally, we discuss a potential application of our work in machine learning.
+The algorithm applies Blahut--Arimoto-style iterations for a set of Lagrange multipliers, and uses a targeted bisection search to map the desired privacy constraints to the corresponding Lagrange multipliers.
+Under the expected distortion utility metric, the algorithm is optimal. \item We provide empirical validation for the sequential algorithm on real data, demonstrating that it can exploit previously released information to reduce cumulative leakage under collusion without sacrificing utility.
+Benefits of the procedure are highlighted through comparison with non-adaptive and symmetric-channel baselines. \end{enumerate} Finally, we discuss a potential application of our work in machine learning.
 In particular, we highlight a connection between the dual inner minimisation and the structure of progressive neural networks.
 This indicates the broader relevance of the dual inner minimisation beyond serving as a tool for solving the privacy problem.